 9.1.
-In accordance with paragraph 19.4 of the access to information procedure rules, Appendix A Details of Contract is available to members on request (subject to appropriate steps being taken to protect any confidential or privileged information).
-This Report contains exempt information as defined in Paragraph 3 of Part 1 of Schedule 12A of the Local Government Act 1972 (Information relating to the financial or business affairs of any particular person (including the authority holding that information)) and is therefore not for publication).
+In accordance with paragraph 19.4 of the access to information procedure rules, the Tender Evaluation Summary Report is available to members on request.
+The Report contains exempt information as defined in Paragraph 3 of Part 1 of Schedule 12A of the Local Government Act 1972 (Information relating to the financial or business affairs of any particular person (including the authority holding that information)) and is therefore not for publication).